Do Daughters Change Their Fathers? Evidence from the First-Daughter Effect in Japan

 Father and Daughter

 Family experiences—especially the gender of one’s children—can reshape parents’ political attitudes, challenging traditional models of political socialization.
-Studies in advanced democracies find that fathers of first-born daughters adopt more egalitarian views on gender roles, a phenomenon known as the first-daughter effect.
-Yet evidence from more conservative or non-Western contexts remains limited or inconclusive.
-This study examines whether the first-daughter effect holds in Japan, a country with stable democratic institutions but persistent gender inequality.
-Using nationally representative survey data from 2000 to 2018 and leveraging the quasi-random assignment of first-child sex, we find that Japanese fathers with first-born daughters exhibit significantly more gender-egalitarian attitudes and stronger support for related policy reforms, such as dual-surname legislation.
-These effects are specific to gender-related domains and do not extend to broader political ideology or non-gender-related policy preferences.
-Our findings contribute to research on reverse political socialization by demonstrating that the experience of raising daughters can shift core political attitudes, even in culturally conservative settings.
-This suggests that private, familial dynamics may serve as an underrecognized but powerful mechanism for promoting gender equality in public opinion.
+Existing research in advanced democracies documents the “first-daughter effect,” whereby fathers of first-born daughters express more egalitarian views on gender roles.
+However, evidence from more conservative or non-Western contexts remains scarce and inconclusive.
+This study examines whether the first-daughter effect occurs in Japan, a country characterized by stable democratic institutions but enduring gender inequality.
+Using nationally representative survey data from 2000 to 2018 and leveraging the quasi-random assignment of first-child sex, we show that Japanese fathers with first-born daughters exhibit more gender-egalitarian attitudes.
+They also express greater support for gender-equality policy reforms, such as dual-surname legislation.
+These effects are confined to gender-related domains and do not extend to broader political ideology or non-gender-related policy preferences.
+Our findings contribute to research on reverse political socialization by demonstrating that raising daughters can reshape core political attitudes, even within culturally conservative settings.
+This suggests that private family dynamics may serve as an underrecognized but powerful mechanism for promoting gender equality in public opinion.